nickblink/global_covid19_response/README.md

 ## Goals:
 The main goal of the Global COVID-19 Syndromic Survillance Team is to monitor changes in indicators that may signal changes in COVID-19 case numbers in health systems from our eight partnering countries: Haiti, Lesotho, Liberia, Madagascar, Malawi, Mexico, Peru, and Rwanda.

-This goal is achieved through our code in the following two efforts: (1) Monitoring symptoms and other indicators for direct syndromic surveillance work, and (2) To monitor changes in health service utilization.
+This goal is achieved through our code in the following two efforts: (1) Monitoring symptoms and other indicators for direct syndromic surveillance work, and (2) By monitoring changes in health service utilization.
 The latter is done not only as a complement to syndromic surveillance, but also to aid decision making regarding the usage and changes in regular functions of systems in partner sites.

 ## Modelling technique: